cmlozanos/kata-java-junit5-marsrover/README.md

 * Step 4.7 - Given an individual command B and rover initialized with (1,2, SOUTH) When rover translate the command Should move one step up in X axis
 * Step 5 - When rover its initialized with invalid direction we expect an illegal argument exception
 * Step 6 - When rover translator receive an invalid command we expect an illegal argument exception
+* Step 7 - Given an individual command R and rover initialized with direction NORTH rover should rotate to EAST